bioconda/bioconda.github.io/_sources/recipes/metaprokka/README.rst.txt

    :replaces_section_title:
    :noindex:

-   A specialized version of Prokka using Prodigal\-GV for phage annotation and metagenome\/metavirome tweaks
+   A fork of Prokka using Prodigal\-GV for phage annotation and metagenome\/metavirome tweaks

    :homepage: https://github.com/telatin/metaprokka
    :license: GPL / GPL-3.0-only